Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/10-LAB_SC_100_Lab1_Ex3_Secure_Infrastructure.md

 ### Task 4: Add regulatory compliance standard

-Based on the recommendation you can start to secure the resource and assign security policies e.g. NIST SP 800-53 Rev.5 to ensure that the resources of Tailwind traders comply with our compliance regulations.
+In this task, you will secure the resources based on recommendations and assign security policies, such as **NIST SP 800-53 Rev.5**, to ensure that **Tailwind Traders'** resources comply with regulatory requirements.

 1. Search for **Microsoft Defender for Cloud** and open it.
 1. Expand **Management** and select **Environment settings** (1).